AgentMC/Sao20/Translate/En/Part6.md

 Before the answer came to her, Ronye reached the closest cell and stopped before it.
 Together with Tsukigake she embraced, they both slowly stuck heads out from behind the wall and peeked inside.

 The light of lanterns hanging on the opposite wall was too weak, and did not reach into the depth of the cell.
-After gently inserting the lit branches, she quickly understood that it is not empty inside.
+After gently inserting the lit branch, she quickly understood that it is not empty inside.
 At the far corner from Ronye, three prisoners could be seen.
 It seemed, they were sleeping, huddled.

 The bodies wrapped in some rags were quite short.
 All of them were under the half a mel. *Children...... no, their arms are too long for the case.
 Hairless heads, sharp noses and ears.
 They are neither children nor a Human World person.
 They are Goblins.*

-She recoiled, biting hard the branch in her right hand.
+She recoiled, while holding the branch in her right hand against her lips.
 In a second, Tiese’s face appears near.

 "What's wrong.......
 Was there anyone?"